Introduction

 Quantifying results and impact

-Whenever possible, use metrics and numbers to demonstrate the impact of your work.
-See these examples:
+Wherever possible, use metrics and numbers to illustrate the impact of your work.
+Try these examples:

-Quantifiable achievements provide concrete evidence of your capabilities and make your CV more compelling.
+Including quantifiable achievements is evidence of your capabilities and will make your CV more compelling.

 Addressing gaps in employment

-If you have gaps in your employment history, address them honestly and positively:
+If you have gaps in your employment history, be honest and positive about them:

-Be prepared to address any gaps during interviews, focusing on skills or experiences gained during these periods.
+Be prepared to address any gaps during the interview, stressing skills or experiences gained during these periods.

-Remember, your work history should tell a compelling story of your career progression and growing expertise in project management.
-Tailor this section to emphasise experiences most relevant to the role you’re applying for, demonstrating how your past achievements make you the ideal candidate for the position.
+Remember, your work history should tell a compelling story of your career progression and growing capabilities in project management.
+Tailor this section to highlight experiences most relevant to the role you’re applying for and show how your past achievements make you the ideal candidate for the position.

 Education and qualifications

-Your educational background and professional qualifications play a crucial role in demonstrating your expertise in project management.
-This section will guide you through effectively presenting these credentials on your CV.
+Your educational background and professional qualifications help to demonstrate your expertise in project management.
+This guide will help you present these credentials effectively on your CV.

 Relevant degrees and certifications